 In the case of a bridge, the teeth surrounding the missing tooth are prepared for a crown.
 They must be filed down slightly to fit the crown.
 Once the permanent crowns are installed, Dr. Greene can adhere the pontic to these anchors.
 You may need up to three visits for a bridge application.

-To learn more about dental crowns and bridges, call Fabulous Smiles of Atlanta or make an appointment online.
+To learn more about dental crowns and bridges, call Fabulous Smiles of Atlanta at (404) 758-0770 or request an appointment online.